Recognition of Prior Learning

-Any recognition of prior learning granted is valid only for the period specified by the relevant Faculty.
+- Any RPL granted is valid only for the period specified by the relevant faculty.

-Admission to the UJ, based on RPL, is subject to the rules and regulations of the University.
+- Admission to UJ, based on RPL, is subject to the academic regulations of UJ and the rules and regulations of the faculty.

-RPL is programme-specific: recognition is given only for learning that is aligned to the learning outcomes and assessment criteria of a specific programme or module, and not primarily the content.
+- RPL is programme specific.
+Recognition is given only for learning that is aligned to the learning outcomes and assessment criteria of a specific programme or module, and not primarily on the content.

-As an applicant, you will undergo a formal RPL process that usually involves a lengthy process – it is not a not a single event.
+- As an applicant, you will undergo a formal RPL process that usually involves a lengthy process – it is not a single event.

-Two fees are payable: firstly, an RPL Request Fee (UJ Application Fee), and secondly an RPL Assessment Fee (where applicable).
+- Two fees are payable: firstly, an RPL Request Fee (UJ Application Fee), and secondly an RPL Assessment Fee.

-Once registered for a programme, you become a member of the student body and all academic rules and regulations apply.
+- Once registered for a programme, you become a member of the student body and all UJ academic rules and regulations apply.

 To go through the whole RPL process will require the payment of different fees, namely an RPL Request Fee of R200.00, and an RPL Assessment Fee payable if the request is submitted to a formal assessment process.
 This RPL Assessment Fee is the equivalent of the relevant module for which an RPL request has been submitted.